-You should be a capable build engineer, with proven track record of delivering large software systems in industry.
+- Core Skills.
+You are a capable build engineer, with prior experience delivering large software systems.
 Our software teams develop in C++ and Python for deployment into embedded, desktop, mobile and HPC cluster environments, and do their work on Linux, OS X, and Windows.
-As a build engineer, you should have strong Unix systems knowledge, be fluent with Python, have experience with CMake, as well as familiarity with other build and continuous integration systems used in large software projects.
+You have strong Unix systems knowledge, have experience with CMake, as well as familiarity with other build and continuous integration systems used in large software projects.
 Previous experience with cross-development is a plus.

-You’re the kind of engineer who knows and embraces industry best practices, and who thrives on applying that knowledge to enable great things for the team as a whole.
-You should be adaptable, but devoted to finding and implementing the best solutions to the complex technical problems of efficiently building and releasing software.
+- Commitment to Quality.
+You're the kind of engineer who knows and embraces industry best practices.
+You are excited to apply that knowledge to enable great things for the team as a whole.
+You are adaptable, but devoted to finding and implementing the best solutions to the complex technical problems of efficiently building and releasing software.
 You should aspire to continuous improvement, applying the best techniques you know today, and striving to stay abreast of new and better techniques to apply tomorrow.

+- A team player.
 You believe that you can achieve more on a team — that the whole is greater than the sum of its parts.
-You rely on candid feedback from your peers to drive continuous improvement, and can give the same in return, doing both with grace and humility.
+You rely on candid feedback from your peers to drive continuous improvemenp>

 - Employees are given Uber credits every month.

-- The rare opportunity to change the world such that everyone around you is using the product you built.
-We’re not just another social web app, we’re moving real people and assets and reinventing transportation and logistics globally.
+- The rare opportunity to change the way the world moves.
+We're not just another social web app, we're moving real people and assets and reinventing transportation and logistics globally.

-- 401(k) plan, gym reimbursement, paid company holidays and Uber credits.
+- 401(k) plan, gym reimbursement, ten paid company holidays.